-To help meet your educational expenses, Hill College is pleased to offer NBS (formerly FACTS) as a convenient online payment option.
+To help meet your educational expenses, Hill College is pleased to offer a convenient online payment option.
 Students who choose to use NBS may select installment plans that are spread over several months, depending on the length of the semester.
 They may choose to make payments from their checking or savings account or by Visa, MasterCard, American Express or Discover credit cards.
-In addition to the variety of choices available, the student also has the convenience of paying online as soon as she or she has registered.
+In addition to the variety of choices available, the student also has the convenience of paying online as soon as he or she has registered.